industrial-edge/Performance-Analytics/docs/Installation.md

 Open the S7 Connector in your IEM and launch the configurator.

-Add a new data source for PLC1 with the OPC-UA Connector:
+Add a new data source for PLC1 with the OPC-UA connector:

 ![S7 PLC1](graphics/S7_Connector_PLC1.png)